osisoft/PI-Adapter/V1/Configuration/Schedules configuration.md

 OSIsoft adapters can be configured to run scans based on a schedule.
 If the adapter supports schedules, each data item in the data selection configuration can be assigned a schedule.
 The adapter will then sample data for those data items at the scheduled time.

-**Note:** When the adapter framework scheduler misses or skips a scan due to any reason, the following messages are printed respectively: `Scan skipped for schedule id <Id>` or `Scan missed for schedule <id>`.
+**Note:** When the adapter framework scheduler misses or skips a scan due to any reason, either one of the following messages is printed: `Scan skipped for schedule id <Id>` or `Scan missed for schedule <id>`.

 ## Configure schedules